bxtal-lsn/gomp/README.md

-# GOMP
+# gomp (go-multipass)

 ## Overview

-Multipass-CLI is a lightweight Go-based command-line interface (CLI) tool that simplifies the management of Ubuntu instances in Multipass.
-This CLI provides an intuitive way to create, manage, and configure Multipass instances using go install or prebuilt binaries.
+gomp is a lightweight go-based cli tool that simplifies the management of Ubuntu instances in Multipass.

 ## Features